Theragatha - The Verses of the Senior Monks

 Following his instructions,

-724When the bandits heard the good words of the sage,
+724When the bandits heard the good words of the seer,

-725When they had gone forth in the teaching of the Fortunate One,
+725Having gone forth in the teaching of the Holy One,

-They developed the factors of awakening and the spiritual powers,
+those astute ones developed the awakening factors and the powers.

-May I do what I need to do for myself,
+may a person what they need to do for themselves,

 728The faculties of human beings